Noisy Stabilizer Formalism: Introduction

 This provides us with a powerful tool to study the influence of noise and imperfections in the manipulation of graph states.
-To illustrate our method, we discuss in detail the example of generating Bell states from a noisy 1D cluster state of arbitrary size, where each qubit is subjected to local Pauli noise.
-This is, for instance, a relevant noise model when considering imperfect quantum memories in systems where qubits are distributed among multiple sites, as, e.g., in a quantum network scenario.
+To illustrate our method, we discuss in detail the example of generating Bell states from a noisy one-dimensional (1D) cluster state of arbitrary size, where each qubit is subjected to local Pauli noise.
+This is, for instance, a relevant noise model when considering imperfect quantum memories in systems where qubits are distributed among multiple sites, as in, e.g., a quantum network scenario.
 We show, perhaps surprisingly, that the fidelity of the resulting Bell state depends on the order in which the intermediate systems are measured.
 We also discuss other potential applications of our noisy stabilizer formalism in the context of quantum communication and computing.

-The paper is organised as follows.
-In Sec.~\ref{sec:background} we provide some background information on stabilizer formalism and graph states, and give a brief introduction to single-qubit noise models applied to graph states.
+The paper is organized as follows.
+In Sec.~\ref{sec:background} we provide some background information on stabilizer formalism and graph states and give a brief introduction to single-qubit noise models applied to graph states.
 We also settle the notation we use throughout the article in this section.
 In Sec.~\ref{sec:noisy:stabilizer:formalism} we describe a method to efficiently describe the manipulation of noisy graph states, which we call noisy stabilizer formalism.
 In Sec.~\ref{sec:limits} we study the limitations of the use of this formalism for general noise models and quantum states more general than graph states.
-Next, in Sec.~\ref{sec:efficiency} a discussion on the efficiency and computational application of the noisy stabilizer formalism is presented.
-In Sec.~\ref{sec:application} we make use of the presented method for a non-trivial example that shows explicitly the advantages of the formalism.
-We summarise and discuss our results in Sec.~\ref{sec:conclusion}, where we also provide an outlook on additional possible applications.
+In Sec.~\ref{sec:efficiency} a discussion of the efficiency and computational application of the noisy stabilizer formalism is presented.
+In Sec.~\ref{sec:application} we make use of the presented method for a nontrivial example that shows explicitly the advantages of the formalism.
+We summarize and discuss our results in Sec.~\ref{sec:conclusion}, where we also provide an outlook on additional possible applications.